-Question 2: If investors have a long investment horizon, why not invest in the asset class that has had the highest return over time?call out
+Question 2: If investors have a long investment horizon, why not invest in the asset class that has had the highest return over time?

 Over longer time periods, we have seen equities outperform fixed income and small-cap equities outperform large-cap equities.
 At times, international equities have outperformed domestic stocks.